blocknative/assist/README.md

     txSent: Function, // Transaction has been sent to the network
     txPending: Function, // Transaction is pending and has been detected in the mempool
     txSendFail: Function, // Transaction failed to be sent to the network
-    txStall: Function, // Transaction was sent but not received in the mempool after 30 secs
+    txStall: Function, // Transaction was sent but not confirmed in the blockchain after 30 secs
     txFailed: Function, // Transaction failed
     nsfFail: Function, // User doesn't have enough funds to complete transaction
     txRepeat: Function, // Warning to user that they might be repeating a transaction